volentixlabsinc/venue-server/README.md

     password: default2018

+### Rebuilding the web image and recreating the containers
-#### Note: In certain cases, you might need to recreate the docker containers from scratch (which will also wipe your DB clean).
+**Note: In certain cases, you might need to recreate the docker containers from scratch (which will also wipe your DB clean).
 If that is needed, this is how you do that:
 ```
 On the `venue-server` base directory, run these commands in sequence:
 1. `docker-compose down`